BrencisLloyd/MoodTracker/README.md

 # MoodTracker
-A moos tracker that gives your tasks to compete to either keep a good mood or make a bad mood better
+A mood tracker that gives your tasks to compete to either keep a good mood or make a bad mood better